ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 | **Handling Noise**    | Sensitive to noise                 | Sensitive to noise                     | Robust to noise                         |
 | **Parameters**        | Requires K                         | Requires linkage and distance metrics  | Requires `ε` and `MinPts`               |
 | **Output**            | Fixed number of clusters           | Tree-like structure (dendrogram)       | Clusters, outliers                      |

 ---

-### Summary
-DBSCAN is a powerful clustering algorithm that excels at identifying clusters of arbitrary shapes and handling noisy datasets.
-Its ability to work without a predefined number of clusters makes it ideal for exploratory analysis in various domains.
-While it requires careful tuning of `ε` and `MinPts`, its robustness to noise and flexibility make it a valuable tool in unsupervised learning.
-Applications range from anomaly detection and spatial data analysis to customer segmentation and biological research, cementing DBSCAN's importance in modern machine learning.

----